 Housing, devolution and localities: Inventing a future or more of the same?

-The conference was originally scheduled to take place in April however it has been postponed due to the COVID-19 pandemic.
-We have taken the decision to hold the 2020 conference virtually across the month of November.
+The conference was originally scheduled to take place in April however due to the COVID-19 pandemic, it will now be held virtually across the month of November.
 The conference organisers have produced a FAQ document for those who were due to attend in April.

 This conference will look at devolution in its broadest sense, meaning the transfer of decision-making powers between actors.
 It will question where the locus of decision-making is, and where it should be for housing-related issues.

 The challenges facing housing appear to be becoming more complex.
 This complexity has increased in terms of where the capacity for decision-making lies; within national governments, within devolved governments, at a regional level, or with local communities.
 It is also demonstrated in the widening set of issues facing both those who try and access social housing, and those who provide it.

 Many housing organisations now undertake a range of support roles such as employment support, digital education and wellbeing support, as well as diversifying business interests in order to meet these needs.
 In the UK, there is pressure on housing associations to remain viable organisations whilst at the same time ensuring access to secure and affordable housing for those who require it.
 The private sector remain the key actors in the provision of housing either in their role as developers or as landlords.
 The state has continued to support this growth through policies which fix housing as a key pillar of the UK economy.